-Portrait and Figurative Sculpture
+Portrait & Figurative Sculpture

 With instructor